AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 **Await:**
 Await function is used to wait for the promise.
 It could be used within the async block only.
 It makes the code wait until the promise returns a result.
 It only makes the async block wait.

-You can find simple explanation of Async/Await Function [here](https://www.geeksforgeeks.org/async-await-function-in-javascript/).
+*You can find simple explanation of Async/Await function [here](https://www.geeksforgeeks.org/async-await-function-in-javascript/).*

+After that we're going to paste the exact default code which MetaMask instructs us to load web3.
+It takes Ethereum provider from MetaMask and injects it to your DApp, if your browser does not have MetaMask installed then it will show a pop up "Non-Ethereum browser detected.
+You should consider trying MetaMask!" message.

 ```javascript
 class App extends Component {